 97. The Grass Is Always Greener, Season 3, Episode 12

 This episode was funny at the beginning, with Cory realizing he was in a rut.
-Dramatic At the end, when Cory and Topanga broke up.
+Dramatic at the end, when Cory and Topanga broke up.
 However, what stops this from being an A to me is that it was not as dramatic as it could have been.
-They capitalize on this breakup in better ways after this episode.
+Boy Meets World capitalizes on this breakup in better ways after this episode.
 At the time, the breakup did not even feel like that big a deal till the last moment.
 Now I will say this seemed like an intentional choice.
 I get the angle.
 You don’t know what you got till it’s gone.
 However, from a subjective enjoyment standpoint, I would have preferred a more dramatic breakup.

 96. The Provider, Season 7, Episode 13

 This episode is one of the better ones from season seven.
 It was not Cory and Topanga's first fight ( as they claimed), but that can be excused.
 Here is the rundown.
 Cory gets a job as a telemarketer, which I like because many of these types of jobs are thrown at you in college.
 So I thought it was a good placement in the episode.
 Topanga kind of lucks into a great job that same day too.
 She tells Cory, and suddenly he is not so excited anymore about his news, but while he feels that Topanga's announcement makes his not a big deal, he tries to press on.

 Then he has a bad day at work.
 He does not sell a single magazine (his sales pitch is terrible), and Topanga just comes into his workspace with no care for the fact that he is working.
 Again she is just excited to tell Cory how her day went, so whatever Cory excuses it.
 Then Topanga, for no reason, decides to pick up his line and do his job and sells eight magazines pretty much by luck.